spinnaker/spinnaker.github.io/setup/install/environment.md

 however, since all services are on a single machine, there will be downtime when Halyard updates Spinnaker.

+Note that a Halyard [Docker installation](https://www.spinnaker.io/setup/install/halyard/#docker) cannot be used as a __Local Debian__ base image because it does not contain the necessary packages to run Spinnaker.

 ### Required Hal Invocations

 Currently, Halyard defaults to a __Local Debian__ install when first run,